 A good way to keep your car budget in check is to think about the other ways you can use the money you don't spend to boost your savings for another milestone.

+Let's look at an example.
+After shopping for a car, you decide to upgrade to the nicer model and add a few optional packages to the car that increase the purchase price by $10,000.
 If, instead, you took that extra $10,000 and invested it in an education savings account for the next 17 years and earned a 6% rate of return, you would have almost $27,000 saved for college.

-[Investment performance is not guaranteed.
-Investing involves risk.]
+Investment performance is not guaranteed.
+Investing involves risk.

-Finance or pay cash
+Deciding to finance or pay cash

 It's rare that people can drop $30,000 to $40,000 cash, or more, for a new car.
 If you don't like debt or paying interest, you need to save accordingly.
 For most car buyers, a healthy down payment and a modest monthly payment are the right call.